razvanjega/QA-Team-Leader-Project-GOIT/README.md

 # QA Engineer Internship at GOIT @ Final Project

-Welcome to the README for my QA Engineer Internship at GOIT!
+Welcome to the README file!

 In this document, I will provide an overview of my experiences and responsibilities during this internship.